 breaking down barriers

 We are a grassroots theatre company that recognises and understands barriers to accessing the arts.
 We have been proud to welcome multiple refugee and asylum seeking groups to our shows, which for the majority has been their first time ever visiting the theatre.
-We always run a discount ticket deal for refugees, asylum seekers and vulnerable migrants (understanding this list is nuanced!), and will make sure our friends locally and nationally are aware of this deal.
+We always run a discount ticket deal for refugees, asylum seekers and vulnerable migrants (irrelevant of immigration status), and will make sure our friends locally and nationally are aware of this deal.

 However, we know that cheap tickets are not the only way to ensure our shows are accessible.
 If audience members cannot speak fluent English we find it helpful to explain the stories before the show starts.
-This helps them follow the plot and recognise the characters, and also means support workers can be aware of issues raised that might be upsetting.
-Our production manager Liam invites our refugee audience into the theatre first to meet with some of the actors, and briefs them on what will happen when the show starts (e.g. the lights will go off, phones need to be switched off…) We check in advance what languages the audience speak, in case any of the 9 languages our cast speak will come in handy in this pre-show introduction.
+This helps them follow the plot and recognise the characters, and also means support workers can be aware of issues raised that might require further explaining.
+Our production manager Liam invites our refugee audience into the theatre first to meet with some of the actors, and briefs them on what will happen when the show starts (e.g. the lights will go off, phones need to be switched off…) We check in advance (through an email or phone chat) what languages the audience speak, in case any of the 9 languages our cast speak will come in handy in this pre-show introduction.